David Fleming has been named associate dean of Clemson University’s Graduate School.

 Another year and another class of Clemson students are graduating and heading out to make their mark on the world.
 We will miss them, but are equally excited to see what they accomplish next.

 The Southeastern Panhellenic Conference recently recognized Michael D. Steele, an alum of the Clemson University Eugene T. Moore School of Education, with the Jane H. Sutton Advisor of the Year Award at its 2016 conference.
 Steele, a 2004 graduate of Clemson’s school of education, received the award for exemplifying the ideals of the Greek community […]

 The United States Department of Education has invited representatives of Call Me MISTER to attend the National Summit on Teacher Diversity on May 6 in Washington, D.C.

 The Clemson University Charles H. Houston Center will host the Clemson Career Workshop this summer for rising high school seniors.
 The summer residential workshop combines learning opportunities with sessions on college preparation and life skills that will increase the likelihood of success for a diverse population of eventual underclassmen.
 Students will attend the workshop from […]

 The departments that will make up the soon-to-be-established College of Education and College of Behavioral, Social and Health Sciences held their Spring Research Forum on April 20, showcasing a wide range of student, faculty and staff research.
 “Presenters prepared over 70 posters that facilitated conversations about our exciting work and outreach,” said Kathy Headley, senior […]

-The College of Health, Education and Human Development (HEHD) and Eugene T. Moore School of Education (SOE) honored outstanding faculty, staff and graduate students at the annual Awards of Excellence ceremony, held April 23 at the Hendrix Student Center.
-The ceremony was held as part of the 2015 HEHD/SOE Spring Research Forum.
+The College of Health, Education and Human Development (HEHD) and Eugene T. Moore School of Education (SOE) honored outstanding faculty, staff and graduate students at the annual Awards of Excellence Ceremony, held April 20 at the Hendrix Student Center.
+The ceremony was held as part of the 2016 Spring Research Forum.
 The winners were: College […]